sergiofgonzalez/nodejs-in-action/chapter19-aws/03-ec2/README.md

 ```

 If everything goes well, you will be able to see the *Test Page* from Apache when you open your browser and type the *public DNS* of the EC2 instance.

+Note that the actions to carry out the same tasks in Ubuntu are similar with only a few changes:
++ Run `sudo apt update && sudo apt install apache2 -y` to install Apache
++ Run `sudo systemctl status apache2` to validate that Apache HTTP server is running.

 As discussed on the concepts section, When you stop and start a VM you will be assigned a different public IP address.
 If you want to host your application with a fixed IP address you have to use a service called *Elastic IP*.